sgp715/simple_image_annotator/README.md

 # Simple Image Annotator

 ## Description
-All image annotators I found either didn't work or were really hard to setup.
+All image annotators I found either didn't work or had some overhead in the setup.
 So, I tried to make this one simple to run and simple to use.

 ## Install
 * Install Flask